 The exhibition presents more than three dozen works of art acquired by the MFAH over the past 10 years.
 The selection spans six decades of artistic expression, from figures who were actively in dialogue with leading postwar artistic movements such as Nouveau Réalisme, Arte Povera, and Pop Art in the 1960s, to contemporary artists whose work speaks to their identities as both insiders and outsiders within an American experience.

 All of the artists in the exhibition rely on parody and dark wit to express social and political realities.
 Between Play and Grief includes the work of Amalia Mesa-Bains, Antonio Berni, Juan Carlos Distéfano, Alberto Heredia, Luis Jiménez, Rómulo Macció, César Augusto Martínez, Mondongo, Celia Alvárez Muñoz, Luis Felipe Noé, Marcos Raya, Vincent Valdez, and Jorge de la Vega.

-Between Play and Grief coincides with the Latino Art Now! conference organized by the Inter-University Program for Latino Research at the University of Houston from April 4 to April 6, with presentations at more than 30 venues across the city.
+Between Play and Grief coincides with the citywide Spring of Latino Art, featuring exhibitions and events throughout Houston.
+Among the highlights is the Latino Art Now! conference organized by the Inter-University Program for Latino Research at the University of Houston, with presentations at more than 30 venues the first week of April.

 Between Play and Grief: Selections from the Latino American Collection | March 16–September 8, 2019